-Pak court rejects Imran Khan-backed Sunni Ittehad council's plea over reserved seats - ExBulletin
+Pak court rejects Imran Khan-backed Sunni Ittehad Council's plea over reserved seats - ExBulletin

 Politics

-Pak court rejects Imran Khan-backed Sunni Ittehad council's plea over reserved seats

-Peshawar, Mar 14 (PTI) Pakistan's top court on Thursday rejected a petition filed by the Sunni Ittehad Council, serving as a platform for lawmakers from the party of jailed former Prime Minister Imran Khan, to allocate seats reserved for them. women and minorities in national and minority elections. provincial assemblies.
+Peshawar: Pakistan's top court on Thursday rejected a petition filed by the Sunni Ittehad Council, serving as a platform for lawmakers from jailed former Prime Minister Imran Khan's party, to give them reserved seats for women and minorities in national and provincial assemblies.

 The Peshawar High Court has resumed hearing in the case conducted by a five-member bench headed by Chief Justice Mohammad Ibrahim Khan and comprising Justice Ijaz Anwar, Justice Ishtiaq Ibrahim, Justice Shakeel Ahmad and Justice Arshad Ali.